Painting on Location

 It works great as a charcoal stick.
 The more pressure you add the darker the line.
 This is a two match drawing :)

-Also to make it easier for myself I painted the whole canvas with acrylic white before using the charcoal match stick.
+Also to make it easier and paint smoother I painted the whole canvas with soft acrylic jar white before using the charcoal match stick.

 Day One